ran-jit/tomcat-cluster-redis-session-manager/README.md

 	* **&#60;&#47;session-config&#62;**

 ### Note:
-  * Supports, single and multi-node redis cluster based on the RedisDataCache.properties configuration.
+  * This supports, both redis stand-alone and multiple node cluster based on the redis-data-cache.properties configuration.